esclapez/PeleLMeX_Testing/Docs/source/manual/Model.rst

 of the grid, and is temporally constant on the intervals over the time step.
 The projection scheme is based on a fractional step appraoch where, for purely incompressible flow, the velocity is first advanced in time using the momentum equation and subsequently projected to enforce the divergence constraint.
 When considering variable density flows, the thermodynamic advance of the is performed between these two steps.
-The three major steps of the algorithm (Almgren, et al 1998):
+The three major steps of the algorithm (Almgren et al 1998, Day et al, 2000):

 **Step 1**: (*Compute advection velocities*) Use a second-order Godunov procedure to predict a time-centered velocity, :math:`U^{{\rm ADV},*}`, on cell faces using the cell-centered data (plus sources due to any auxiliary forcing) at :math:`t^n`, and the lagged pressure gradient from the previous time interval, which we denote as :math:`\nabla \pi^{n-1/2}`.
-The provisional field, :math:`U^{{\rm ADV},*}`, fails to satisfy the divergence constraint.
-We apply a discrete projection by solving the elliptic equation with a time-centered source term:
+This provisional field, :math:`U^{{\rm ADV},*}`, fails to satisfy the divergence constraint.
+We apply a discrete projection (termed *MAC*-projection) by solving the elliptic equation with a time-centered source term:

 .. math::